Superradiation of Dirac particles in KN black hole: Summary

 \section{Summary}

-In this article, we introduced into Kerr-Newman black holes, and discussed the superradiance of Kerr-Newman ds black holes.
-In this paper, we deal with the approximate wave function of the Dirac particle out of the horizon of KN ds Black Hole, obtain V, and then derive V with real part and imaginary part.
+In this article, we introduced $q\varPhi _H=y\omega$\cite{37,38} into Kerr-Newman black holes, and discussed the superradiance of Kerr-Newman black holes.
+In this paper, we deal with the approximate wave function of the Dirac particle out of the horizon of KN Black Hole, obtain V, and then derive V with real part and imaginary part.
 We’ll deal with the real part and the imaginary part.
-When the derivatives of V (imaginary part) equal to 0, and the second derivatives of V (imaginary part) is negative the superradiation condition is established.
-We generate another equation by setting the boundary.
-The V (imaginary part) of the previous equation becomes the V (real part) of the new equation.
-In this way, there is a potential barrier outside the event horizon, which meets the condition of superradiation which acts as a cosmological constant in ds space.
-Previous studies did not mention this quantum statistical mechanical transformation, so it was thought that fermions would not produce superradiation.
+When V (real part or imaginary part) has a maximum value, there may be a potential barrier outside the event horizon, which may lead to the phenomenon of superradiation.

-{\bf Acknowledgements:}\\ We would like to thank Yi-Xiao Zhang in South China Normal University for generous help.This work is partially supported by National Natural Science Foundation of China(No. 11873025).
+{\bf Acknowledgements:}\\ This work is partially supported by National Natural Science Foundation of China(No. 11873025).